KhushiMittaliya/Prompt-Writing-Practice/README.md

 ## 📌 Objective

-This assignment focuses on mastering prompt engineering techniques by experimenting with different prompt types and refining them for better outputs using ChatGPT.
+This  focuses on mastering prompt engineering techniques by experimenting with different prompt types and refining them for better outputs using ChatGPT.

 ---